AyakuraYuki/go-live-broadcast-downloader/README.md

 5. an optional crypto key filename presents by the m3u8 playlist

 Please prepare your own tasks config by using the format we declared.

-We are currently not support proxy, just declared the parameter names.
 ```

-## TODO

-- Download archives through proxy